About

 What is Regina Cat Rescue?

-Regina Cat Rescue (RCR) is a non-profit, volunteer-run organization and registered charity that helps abandoned cats and kittens and educates people about the humane treatment of pets.
+Regina Cat Rescue (RCR) is a non-profit organization and registered charity primarily run by volunteers that helps abandoned cats and kittens and educates people about the humane treatment of pets.

 We rescue cats and kittens found on the streets and provide them with necessary veterinary care such as spay/neuter surgeries, deworming, identification, vaccination and any rehabilitation necessary for adoption into loving homes.